Contents

 Synopsis

-The incubation period of Nipah virus infection can range widely but is commonly between 4-14 days.
+The incubation period of Nipah virus infection can range widely but is commonly between 4 and 14 days.
 Asymptomatic or subclinical infection occurs in 8%-15% of cases.
 In symptomatic patients, the initial symptoms include sudden onset of fever, nausea, vomiting, headache, and drowsiness.
 Respiratory symptoms are present in a minority of cases.
 Patients often have depressed levels of consciousness and brain stem dysfunction.
 The condition may progress rapidly to encephalitis with myoclonus, areflexia, hypotonia, tremor, seizures, ataxia, ptosis, altered mental state, convulsions, and coma.
 Hypertension and tachycardia may also be present.

 The mortality rate of Nipah virus infection is 40%-75%, with a quarter of all survivors suffering permanent neurologic sequelae.
-Nipah virus infection has only been seen in Asia and was first noted in Malaysia.

 Codes